 We all appreciate that it is every child’s right to receive a free education, and we would never wish to compromise the service and high standard of education we offer.
 However, we find that it has become extremely hard to pay for all the things we used to eg. New kit and equipment, wonderful opportunities for our students, and any unforeseen capital expenditure.
 It is becoming increasingly hard to budget for building improvements whilst continuing to provide the ‘nice to have’ extras upon which we pride ourselves.
 For example, currently, we need to find £50,000 to replace a range of 60 year old leaking windows, but we have to weigh that up against other costings eg. Providing breakfast for all students each day, offering a Yr 7 residential trip, purchasing new equipment in learning areas, etc.

-We work extremely hard in our local community to garner additional financial support wherever possible and, as a result of our efforts in 2017/18, we were able to earn an additional:
+We work extremely hard in our local community to garner additional financial support wherever possible and, as a result of our efforts we are annually able to earn an additional:

-- £130,000 from numerous fundraising applications for the following items: Science lab refurbishment, STEM equipment, costs for additional online literacy workshops, Greenpower car costs, careers projects, music equipment, yr 11 prom costs, ipads, Young Carers club & outings, mental health & wellbeing provision, and Performing Arts events.
+- £100,000 from numerous fundraising applications for much needed school equipment and IT, small group interventions, whole school breakfast, Greenpower car costs, careers projects, Young Carers club & outings, mental health & wellbeing provision, and Performing Arts events.

 Following the example being set by many other schools around the region, and indeed the whole country, we set up an Annual Fund in 2017 to help with the added extras that make a rounded education as outlined above.
-With this aim, we are asking if you might be willing to make a voluntary contribution of £15 per household per year towards new facilities, equipment and opportunities which will be accessible to your child during their time at the Academy. (so far, since the campaign launched, we have had pledges of over £4000 towards the fund, which has been spent on kit and equipment in the food rooms and performing arts areas).
+With this aim, we are asking if you might be willing to make a voluntary contribution of £15 per household per year towards new facilities, equipment and opportunities which will be accessible to your child during their time at the Academy. (so far, since the campaign launched, we have had pledges of over £6000 towards the fund)

 Any donation, even if it is just £5 per year, will be paid into our specially set up charity, called The Bourne Foundation, which is administered by a Board of Trustees and regulated by The Charity Commission.
 The Gift Aid scheme allows us to claim the basic rate of tax you have paid on any donation you have made.
 That's another great 25p for every £1 donated.